-- Students will identify a problem in the clinical environment. - Students will adapt standard procedures for non-routine patients.
+- Students will adjust technical factors for non-routine exams. - Students will adapt standard procedures for non-routine patients.

 Goal 4: Students will model professionalism.

 - Students will demonstrate professionalism in the clinical setting. - Students will demonstrate professional behavior in educational settings.